8/26神戸戦 北條聡プレビュー<br />

 Furthermore, there may be a strategy to exploit the mismatch between Muto and Nagatomo.
 It involves competing with Muto's height by playing long balls.
 If it is deemed disadvantageous, Nagatomo can be replaced by Sakai, and Henrique can be sent as an assassin against Muto.
 Then, Morishige, who remains, can tightly mark Osako.
 Utilizing such vertical and horizontal deviations may also be effective.

-Text by Satoshi Hojo (Soccer Writer)
+Text by Sato Hojo (Football Writer)